mvandani/GGJ2021/README.md

-# GGJ2020
+# GGJ2021
-Global Game Jam 2020 Boys
+Global Game Jam 2021 :: Guinea Dig 2 Many Kids

 ## Setup Instructions
 We are using Typescript with webpack.
 You must have a server running to view the game, phaser does not transfer files over a file based webpage.

 ## 1) Checkout source
-Clone the repo to your machine. `git clone https://github.com/mcouture5/GGJ2020.git`
+Clone the repo to your machine. `git clone https://github.com/mvandani/GGJ2021.git`

 ## 1) Install dependencies
 `npm install` in the main folder.